Antondelange707/ComfyUI-AudioBatch/README.md

 ## &#x0001F5BC;&#xFE0F; Examples

-The examples are available in the ComfyUI workflow templates, in the *Audio Batch* section.
+Once installed the examples are available in the ComfyUI workflow templates, in the *Audio Batch* section.

 - [audio_batch_select_example.json](example_workflows/audio_batch_select_example.json): Shows how to create a batch and how to extract a single element from the batch.